samhains/samhains.github.io/blog/_posts/taa/2018-02-07-virtual-community-syllabus.md

 categories: taa

 ---

 ### Course Description:

 Technological advancements have us creating new worlds faster than we can keep track of them.
-This course will introduce students to the process of critically engaging with these new worlds and their implications.
+This course will introduce students to the process of critically engaging with these new virtual worlds and their implications.
 Through philosophy, performance and social engagement students will consider the problems and creative possibilities of our real, virtual and online communities.

 ### Module 1: Real Virtuality

 #### Week 1
 Session 01:  Introduction to Metaphysics.
 Plato's Cave.
 Realism and Idealism.<br/>
-Session 02: Introduction to Deleuze's conception of the virtual, the real and the actual.<br/>
+Session 02: Introduction to Deleuze's conception of the virtual, the real and the actual.
 “The virtual is opposed not to the real but to the actual.
-The virtual is fully real.." (_Difference and Repetition_, Deleuze, 1968)
+The virtual is fully real in so far as it is virtual." (_Difference and Repetition_, Deleuze, 1968)

 #### Week 2:
 Session 03: Reality as a social construction.
 Drawing from Deleuze's 'Assemblage Theory' we will consider how ideas and systems can be broken down into other ideas and yet maintain their significance as a whole.
 This will lead us to a discussion about the idea of emergence and scientific reductionism.<br/>